-Things were not going well for John.
-It had been rough at times - in fact, rough most of the time, but this time it looked pretty bad.
+Once you've cleared your mind, begin anew by realizing that things were not going well for John.
+It had been rough at times - in fact, it had been rough most of the time throughout his ministry, but this time it looked pretty bad.
 In prison, with the Governor after his head, this time it looked pretty serious.
 John had had a hard life up until now - driven by his faith, driven by who knows what voices and urgings into the desert.
-Driven back out of the desert by the same forces of faith to proclaim a message of the coming of the Messiah.
+Driven back out of the desert by forces of faith to proclaim a message of the coming of the Messiah.
 Tough food, rough clothing, thronging crowds, attacks from church and state - no, his had been a short but not sweet life.